ros2/ros2_documentation/source/Installation/Maintaining-a-Source-Checkout.rst

 Release versions
 ^^^^^^^^^^^^^^^^

-If you wish to update a particular release, you can get its repository list by specifying the codename of the release in the URL of the following step, e.g. foxy:
+If you wish to update a particular release, you can get its repository list by specifying the codename of the release in the URL of the following step, e.g. dashing:

 .. tabs::